Pharoah (album)

 Pharoah is an album by the saxophonist Pharoah Sanders, recorded in 1976 and released on the India Navigation label.
+The album was reissued in 2023, along with two live performances of "Harvest Time".

 Reception

-In a review for AllMusic, John Bush acknowledged that "the playing is excellent," but stated that Sanders was "beginning to drift into watery new age muzak."
+In a review for AllMusic, John Bush acknowledged that "the playing is excellent", but stated that Sanders was "beginning to drift into watery new age muzak."
 He concluded: "Clearly, Pharoah Sanders was losing his way a full ten years after the death of John Coltrane."

-A writer for The Jazz Spot called the album "one of the most underrated records of the artist's career," and noted that the three tracks "denote an enormous originality and honesty."
-He commented: "Its diversity is complemented with a regular and uniform quality throughout the recording."
+A 2023 review of the reissue by Pitchfork was given the site's "Best New Reissue" distinction, with Mark Richardson writing that it "captures a feeling of unearthly magic" as "the modest recording is perfect for the music, framing a peculiar mood and atmosphere that's lusty and joyous one moment and haunting and meditative the next".